sagecodes/intro-machine-learning/README.md

 Example

-For this class we're going to focus on Supervised Machine learning.
+For this class we're going to stay focused on Supervised Machine learning.

+But what would you like to see a class on next?

 ## Supervised Learning Models